differentpla-net/differentpla-net.github.io/_posts/2021/2021-12-21-install-root-cert.md

 ## Windows

 <div class="callout callout-warning" markdown="span">
-Note that doing this makes your Windows PC trust certificates issued by this CA, and the script above doesn't restrict certificate usage.
+Note that doing this makes your Windows PC trust certificates issued by this CA, and [the script from earlier]({% post_url 2021/2021-12-21-elixir-certs %}) doesn't restrict certificate usage.
 I take no responsibility for any breakage or data loss. **Keep the key secure.**
 </div>

 1. Double-click on the `k3s-ca.crt` file.
 Windows will display the certificate properties.